Suggester/Documentation/sumup.md

 - `.tutorial`: Shows a quick guide about setting up and using the bot (the response to this command is the same as the embed sent when the bot is added to a server)

-- `.github`: Linkw Suggester's repository, where you can contribute to it!
+- `.github`: Links Suggester's repository, where you can contribute to its development!

 - `.shard`: Tells which shard the current server is on ([What's that?](https://discord.com/developers/docs/topics/gateway#sharding))